arttnba3/SumiOS/README.md

 ### Run

-We use QEMU to run it in default.
+We use QEMU to run it by default.

 ```shell
 $ ./run.sh